laboyd001/documentation/events/events_checkout_api.md

 - Restrict Access to checkout based on a valid Access Code
 - Capture and save Bill To and Ship To information for the Sales Document
 - Pass in a Salesforce Id for Account, Contact or Lead to set on the Sales Document record for Bill To or Ship To lookups
-- Relate an authorized or captured Transaction as payment for the shopping cart
+- Relate authorized or captured Transactions as payment for the shopping cart
-- Submit the shopping cart to create a Sales Document with related Line Items and Transaction in Salesforce
+- Submit the shopping cart to create a Sales Document with related Line Items and Transactions in Salesforce